• Skip to main content

 How to Peel Hard Boiled Eggs

-Peel at the crack and the shell will literally fall off into your hands.
+Peel at the crack and the egg shell will literally fall off into your hands.
 Once the peel is off, rinse the egg under cold water.

-How Long Do Hard Boiled Eggs Stay Fresh?
+How Long Do Hard Boiled Eggs Stay Fresh

-Store hard-boiled eggs in a sealed container in the fridge.
 My rule of thumb for hard-boiled eggs is this:

 • If eggs are peeled immediately after being cooked, they will remain fresh in the fridge for 5 days.